antoniocapizzi95/documents-management-a/README.md

 The project will start on the default port 3000.

+## Postman Collection

+In the repository's root folder, you will find a "postman" directory that contains a Postman collection.
+This collection allows you to test the project locally.

 ## API Endpoints

 Below are the available endpoints and their descriptions: